Eleftherios Venizelos: Autonomous Cretan State

 Prince George of Greece was appointed High Commissioner of the Cretan State for a three-year term.
 On 13 December 1898, he arrived at Chania, where he received an unprecedented reception.
 On 27 April 1899, the High Commissioner created an Executive Committee composed of the Cretan leaders.
-Venizelos became minister of Justice and with the rest of the Committee, they began to organize the State and create a "Cretan constitution".
-Venizelos insisted to not be made reference on religion, so all the residents of Crete to feel represented.
-For his stance was later accused as pro-Turk (pro-Muslim) by his political opponents on the island.
+Venizelos became minister of Justice, and with the rest of the Committee, they began to organize the State and create a "Cretan constitution".
+Venizelos insisted on not making reference to religion so all the residents of Crete would feel represented.
+For his stance, he was later accused of pro-Turk (pro-Muslim) by his political opponents on the island.

 After Venizelos submitted the complete juridical legislation on 18 May 1900, disagreements between him and Prince George began to emerge.
-Prince George decided to travel to Europe and announced to the Cretan population that "When I am traveling in Europe I shall ask the Powers for annexation, and I hope to succeed on account of my family connections".
+Prince George decided to travel to Europe and announced to the Cretan population that "When I am traveling in Europe, I shall ask the Powers for annexation, and I hope to succeed on account of my family connections".
 The statement reached the public without the knowledge or approval of the Committee.
-Venizelos said to the Prince that it would not be proper to give hope to the population for something that wasn't feasible at the given moment.
+Venizelos said to the Prince that it would not be proper to give hope to the population for something that was not feasible at the given moment.
 As Venizelos had expected, during the Prince's journey, the Great Powers rejected his request.

-The disagreements continued on other topics; the Prince wanted to build a palace, but Venizelos strongly opposed it as that would mean perpetuation of the current arrangement of Governorship; Cretans accepted it only as temporary, until a final solution was found.
+The disagreements continued on other topics; the Prince wanted to build a palace, but Venizelos strongly opposed it as that would mean the perpetuation of the current arrangement of Governorship; Cretans accepted it only as temporary until a final solution was found.
 Relations between the two men became increasingly soured, and Venizelos repeatedly submitted his resignation.